 Dry pipe sprinklers are similar to pre-action systems as they use pressurised air in the pipe which exits before water escapes.
 This causes a minute delay in water discharge, but is ideal for buildings with low temperatures, so the pipes do not freeze.
 These fire sprinkler systems have a fast opening tool to get rid of the air and speed up the flow of water.
 This system is only suitable in cold climates.
 A good example would be a parking garage with very low overnight temperatures, no heating facilities.

 Wet pipe fire sprinkler systems constantly have water in them.
 This allows for a quick reaction to a fire and is the most common type of sprinkler installed in buildings in Australia.
 Commonly found in high-rise or office building with a few floors.
-This fire sprinkler system is cos-efficient and low maintenance.
+This system is cos-efficient and low maintenance.

 Torvac Solutions can assess your property’s requirements, providing detailed designs suited to your building and local safety standards requirements.
 Looking at the building’s functionality, occupancy, spatial area and level of fire risk, Torvac’s engineers will tailor your sprinkler system to your needs.